 At Damson Cloud, we’re firm believers in the value of change management, and experience has taught us that you can’t merely drop new technology on your employees and expect it to be a roaring success.
 However, that’s not to say that the technology isn’t extremely important.
 Let’s look at standalone solutions like Zoom, for example, where they may be a couple of product licenses, meaning employees have to request the use of the license.
 This limitation alone really stands against a video first culture – employees can’t just jump into a call quickly and seamlessly.

-The example of Zoom stands in stark contrast to G Suite, where Google Meet is actually included as part of its list of tools.
+The example of Zoom stands in stark contrast to Google Workspace (formerly G Suite), where Google Meet is actually included as part of its list of tools.
 It isn’t restricted in its use in the way products like Zoom are, and that is just a huge benefit if you want to promote a video-first culture in your business or organisation.
 And, whilst this may seem particularly relevant whilst we work from home during the pandemic, a video-first culture will also yield significant benefits for when we do eventually return to the office.
 But how?

 Put simply, how your office is set up will really determine how much it lends itself to a video first culture.
 Businesses and organisations must therefore ensure that their meeting rooms are set up with video conferencing facilities.
 Fundamentally, video conferencing meetings must be made easily accessible, both in terms of using the product and the speed of joining meetings.
 This doesn’t just apply to meeting rooms – it also applies to smaller booths and desks where one-to-one video meetings may be possible.
 You also need to make sure that people have the right equipment, and that includes cameras, headsets and broadband.
 We call this the infrastructure element, and its extremely important.